jonbig/Data_Science_Portfolio/data_analysis_projects/voter_turnout_model/readme.md

 ## Model Summary ##

-The model uses a classification algorithm called a logistic regression to estimate the likelihood that a voter is going to participate in the Denver 2023 Municipal election.
+This is a modified logisit regression model to estimate the likelihood that a voter is going to participate in the Denver 2023 Municipal election.
 It factors in 74 different features (voter age, party, past election participation, etc) and outputs a numeric probability for each voter.
 The model currently has an accuracy of 89% and an F1 score of 82% at a 50% threshold.
-I’ll talk more about model performance below.

 ## Problem ##